 Associate of Applied Science

 Learn dental hygiene and dental health education.
 This program is accredited by the American Dental Association Commission on Dental Accreditation.
 Complete this program in a combination of day, evening and weekend classes.
+Learn more about your future in dental hygiene.

 Program/Major Codes: Special Admissions Requirement – See an advisor